jschx/uguush/README.md

 =====

 `-f` for fullscreen capture, `-s` for a selection rectangle, and `-u <file>` to upload a file.

+`-g` to use uguu.se rather than pomf.
+Files will only be kept for 30 minutes and there is a max upload size of 150MB.

 For best results, bind each operation to a hotkey using `sxhkd` or `xbindkeys`.